Preview and debug containers

-To exit preview mode from your container, click Leave Preview Mode, located in the orange banner on the container overview page.
+To exit preview mode from your container, click Leave Preview Mode, located in the orange banner on the Workspace Overview page.

 For shared previews, use the link received to go to the shared preview landing page.
 Click on Exit preview and debug mode to end your preview session.